 There are two common situations where candidates regularly miss an opportunity by not making enough effort in their presentation.
-One occurs when often younger candidates apply for casual work in fields such as retail and customer service and they may feel it is not necessary to attend the interview ‘suited and booted’.
+One occurs when entry-level candidates apply for casual work in areas such as retail and customer service and they may feel it is not necessary to attend the interview ‘suited and booted’.
 However, it is common to see a candidate beat the competition because they were the only one who went the extra mile and wore a suit or shirt and tie.

 Another common situation occurs when recruitment agencies interview candidates.
 Candidates may feel it is not necessary to make as much effort because they are not meeting the employer directly.
 However, recruiters are assessing you on behalf of the employer and are just as likely to be influenced by your presentation and shortlist you accordingly.

-Losing out on a position due to personal presentation issues is very easy to avoid.
+Losing out on a position due to poor personal presentation is very easy to avoid.
 Some of the basics when attending an interview include:

 Competency interviews can be a daunting prospect if you have never encountered them before.
 However, with a bit of preparation and lots of examples in mind they are very manageable.